Protecting NY Workers Since 1969

 SSDI Challenges

-- ✗Only about 30% of initial applications are approved
+- A significant share of initial applications are denied

 Bottom Line: Think of SSDI as a potential supplement to private disability insurance, not a replacement.
 Private coverage provides the reliable income protection you need, while SSDI can provide additional benefits if you qualify.